Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Degeneration of spectral curves

 A space of initial conditions can be characterized by a pair $(X, D)$ of a rational surface $X$ and the anti-canonical divisor $D$ of $X$.
 Each irreducible component of $D$ is a rational curve and, in the case of the Painlev\'e equations, is called as a vertical leaf~\cite{MR1882403}.
 The intersection diagram of $D$ is given by that of the certain root lattice listed above. \begin{rem} The spaces of initial conditions are also considered for several cases of 4-dimensional Garnier systems and Noumi-Yamada systems~\cite{MR1215998,MR1778322,MR2276182,MR2117253}. \end{rem}

-Restricting our attention to autonomous cases as in this paper, the geometrical studies are much simpler.
+If we restrict our attention to the autonomous cases, the geometrical studies are much simpler.
 The autonomous 2-dimensional Painlev\'e equations constructed from the spaces of initial conditions were studied by Sakai~\cite{MR3077699}.